 - If a shark starts to approach your kayak, or gets aggressive and bumps it, give it a hard tap on the snout with your paddle until it gives you enough room to paddle to safety.

 - Always carry some type of emergency alert item with you such as a whistle, or better still a flare, so you can alert others of your plight if things get too dangerous.
 See our essential kayaking items list.

-Hopefully the information in this article has given you all the information you need regarding shark attacks on kayaks and has put your mind to rest about the dangers of kayaking in the ocean.
+Hopefully the information in this article has given you all the information you need regarding shark attacks on kayaks.

 Shark attacks on kayaks are rare.
 Fatalities from shark attacks are even rarer.

 Shark attacks have gone done across the world in recent years.